Emergency notifications for parents and families

 The Translation and Interpretation Unit (TIU) has revised its Chinese/English/Spanish glossary of educational terms specific to SFUSD.
 It is a living document and it will be updated on a regular basis.
 Read the latest version of the glossary.

-2014 Annual & 5 Year Developer Fee Report
+2015 Annual & Five Year Developer Fee Report

 Each year the District provides to the public information on impact fees received from new residential and commercial/industrial development.
-The 2014 Annual & 5 Year Developer Fee Report documents the collection and expenditure of Developer Fees used to mitigate the impact of new development on the school facilities.
+The 2015 Annual & Five Year Developer Fee Report documents the collection and expenditure of developer fees used to mitigate the impact of new development on the school facilities.

-Updated Facilities Use Permit Fees and New Online Fee Calculator
+Facilities Use Permit Fees and Online Fee Calculator

 Guide to Parent- and Community-Funded Programs for Schools